-Titan’s VIP door-to-door travel service collects you from home for your journey to London Gatwick or Heathrow and your direct, scheduled British Airways flight to Lisbon.
-On arrival, we transfer to the Pousada de Palmela (4T), situated in a 17th century castle a short distance from Lisbon itself.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and your direct, scheduled British Airways flight to Lisbon.
+On arrival we transfer to the Pousada do Castelo de Palmela (4T), situated in a 17th century castle a short distance from Lisbon itself.

 Day 2 Lisbon